dw-jet/snake_clone/session1.md

 In order to control direction I need to event handlers for the arrow keys, and I need to prevent them from scrolling the page.
 I know from what little game development I've done that I'm going to need to wrap some things up in a function.

 We need to clear the canvas, update the coordinates, and draw in a loop to animate the game.
 The problem I ran into was that the loop ran way too fast to be playable.
-I found a nice solution online to control the fps of requestAnimationFrame online that didn't rely on a timeout.
+I found a nice solution to control the fps of requestAnimationFrame online that didn't rely on a timeout.

 That's all the time I had for this session.
 Next time I'll have to look at getting some collision detection going, spawning food in random locations, and growing the snake when it eats.